Vibrational speckle tomography microscopy for fast intra-operative cancer tissue histopathology

 Project Overview

 The SpeckleCARS project aims to develop, for the first time, fast label-free tomography microscopy with vibrational sensitivity.
-This technology will provide images with tridimensional improvement compared to extemporaneous histology and in near-perfect concordance with conventional stained HE histology.
+This will provide images with tridimensional improvement compared to extemporaneous histology and near-perfect concordance with conventional stained HE histology.

 Innovative Approach